top of page

 Employees try to adapt to the self-reinforcing changes, not realizing how much they are changing and how much they allow the corporate world to interfere in their lives.
 The cost of such adaptation is fatigue, apathy, sleep problems, physical health problems, anxiety, depression, professional burnout, or nervous breakdown.

-Paradoxically, diligent, committed, straightforward, and responsible people are most at risk of being overwhelmed.
+Paradoxically, diligent, committed, straightforward, and responsible people are most at risk of being overwhelmed and boiled alive.
 They believe, try hard, and do not want to give up easily.
 Unfortunately, they often give too much, completely draining their energy and collapsing.
-They act like a frog in boiling water and cannot perceive the danger properly.
+They act like frogs in boiling water and cannot perceive the danger.
 Moreover, they often feel guilty when they go on sick leave and blame themselves for the failure.

 As Wikipedia says: